 The results of this trial indicate that among elderly patients (age ≥75 years) undergoing PCI with a shorter duration of DAPT, use of a BP-DES resulted in lower adverse clinical event rates at 1 year compared with BMS (1 month for non-ACS, 6 months for ACS).
 This was driven predominantly due to a lower risk of repeat revascularization with DES.
 This trial suggests that PCI with a BP-DES may be a better alternative to BMS among elderly patients in whom reducing DAPT duration is desirable.

 Varenne O, Cook S, Sideris G, et al., on behalf of the SENIOR Investigators.
 Drug-eluting stents in elderly patients with coronary artery disease (SENIOR): a randomised single-blind trial.
-Lancet 2017;Nov 1:[Epub ahead of print].
+Lancet 2018;391:41-50.

 Presented by Dr. Olivier Varenne at the Transcatheter Cardiovascular Therapeutics meeting (TCT 2017), Denver, CO, November 1, 2017.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Aortic Surgery, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Coronary Artery Disease, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Coronary Artery Disease, Chronic Angina

 Keywords: Absorbable Implants, Acute Coronary Syndrome, Angina, Stable, Coronary Artery Disease, Drug-Eluting Stents, Geriatrics, Hemorrhage, Myocardial Infarction, Myocardial Ischemia, Myocardial Revascularization, Percutaneous Coronary Intervention, Polymers, Stents, Stroke, Thrombosis, TCT17, Transcatheter Cardiovascular Therapeutics